217th/tda_worker_chart_export/docs/workflow/cloud_run_functions_gen2_deploy_first_try.md

 7) Firestore/Eventarc delivery is at-least-once.
 Your system must be idempotent.
 8) If the function writes back to the same Firestore document that triggers it, expect multiple trigger invocations for a single logical run (one per write).
 This is normal; later invocations should typically be safe no-ops.
 9) If `gcloud functions deploy` returns `unable to queue the operation`, wait briefly (e.g., ~20s) and retry once.
+10) Prefer `--env-vars-file` only if the project already uses a reviewed env file workflow; otherwise keep env vars inline and explicit in the deploy request block.